roban/CosmoloPy/README.rst

 Installation from PyPI
 ======================

-You can easily install the pacakge directly from the Python Package Index with pip.
+If you use Python 3.5–3.7 on Linux, you can easily install the package directly from the Python Package Index with pip.

 Run with: